ryan-mcclue/musings/projects/wc-experiment.md

 times where compiler want produce what is optimally possible, e.g. staggered parallelism

-IMPORTANT: sse will still end up doing 4 add instructions its main benefit is removing all the front-end work for CPU, i.e. less instruction decoding, less dependency determinations etc.
+IMPORTANT: sse will still end up doing 4 add instructions internally its main benefit is removing all the front-end work for CPU, i.e. less instruction decoding, less dependency determinations etc.
+Will still expect almost 4x speed increase

+Lots of elbow grease organising data with SIMD
+Can also do 16 bit lane size or even 8 bit

+Can combine IPC with SIMD
+With just IPC and SIMD multipliers, can literally get 1000x increase compared to Python

+However, won't get these performance benefits if bad cache performance

 ----------------------------------------------------------------------------------------------------
 time -p; getrusage();